christensenacademy/christensen-academy/modules/beginning-actionscript/textpages/strings.md

 example.toLowerCase(); // returns "hello world"
 ```

 **Note:** These methods do not change the value of the string variable; they just return a new string.
 If you wanted to change the value of a string variable, you'd have to do something like `example = example.toUpperCase();`.
-Unlike most objects in ActionScript 3.0, Strings are immutable (i.e., they cannot be changed.
+Unlike most objects in ActionScript 3.0, Strings are immutable (i.e., they cannot be changed).

 **Note:** These are just some of the methods for strings.
 The [official ActionScript 3.0 reference](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/String.html) has a complete list of everything you can do with String.